dcweaver/practicing_cbb/README.md

-## practicing CBB Data Analysis in R
+## practicing College Basketball Data Analysis in R
 private repo for learning college basketball data manipulation and visualization with packages in R (cbbdata, cbbplotR)